How to sail a boat

 C) The depth of the water

-D) The speed of the boat
+D) The direction the boat is pointing

 • 25.
 What safety equipment is essential on a sailboat?